saammmy/MPC_for_Multiple_Autonomous_Vehicles_using_GVO_ORCA_AVO/README.md

 matplotlib\
 scipy\

-CONTENTS:
+## CONTENTS:
 ------------------------
 The repository consists of the following files:\
 src:\
-"ensp" main.py: This is the main file that is used for simulations.
+- main.py: This is the main file that is used for simulations.
 Run it using the command "python main.py"\
-ensp config.py: Here the vehicles and obstacles are defined.\
+- config.py: Here the vehicles and obstacles are defined.\
-ensp Vehicle.py: This contains the Vehicle Class which helps us define a Vehicle.
+- Vehicle.py: This contains the Vehicle Class which helps us define a Vehicle.
 The class also contains the kinematic model and the MPC controller for the vehicle.\
-    Obstacle.py: This contains the Obstacle Class which defines the obstacles and its parameters.\
+- Obstacle.py: This contains the Obstacle Class which defines the obstacles and its parameters.\
-    plot.py: This helps generate the plots for simulation and also plots the graph of various parameters.\
+- plot.py: This helps generate the plots for simulation and also plots the graph of various parameters.\

 Graphs:\
     Here the graphs for the experiments are stored.
 Please ensure there is a folder present to store the results.\